beyondtracks/nsw-rfs-geojson-feeds/README.md

 The NSW Rural Fire Service (RFS) [publishes a GeoJSON feed of major incidents](http://www.rfs.nsw.gov.au/news-and-media/stay-up-to-date/feeds), this project aims to make that feed more developer friendly.

-You can either build this application into your own pipeline or use the hosted URL at https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson (no service availability guarantees!), [preview it at geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson).
+You can either build this application into your own pipeline or use the hosted URL at https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson (no service availability guarantees), [preview it at geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson).

 An archive of historical feed data is at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive).